agile-ts/documentation/docs/Interfaces.md

 #### `background`

-When `true`, the Item data object is updated in `background` and won't cause any rerender on Components that have subscribed the Item.
+When `true`, the Item data object is updated in `background` and won't cause any rerender on Components that have subscribed the Item or Collection.
 ```ts {5}
 // Causes rerender on Components
 MY_COLLECTION.update(1, {name: "jeff"});